psychemedia/storytelling-notes/mr-fox.md

 ## Related Tales

-By way of comparison, consider this original telling of Bluebeard, from 1846.
+By way of comparison, consider this original telling of *Bluebeard*, from 1846.
 I don't find it satisfying at all, and would never consider telling it this way:

 ```{admonition} The popular story of Blue Beard, or, Female curiosity, 1846
 :class: dropdown